ETHNIC

 3 large pita bread rounds, split crosswise and heated

-Nutrition facts per serving: 249 calories 10 g total fat 42 mg cholesterol
+Nutrition facts per serving: 249 calories 10 g total fat 42 mg cholesterol 542 mg sodium

 Southwestern Lamb Stir-Fry * Preparation time: 20 minutes